With 65km off the east coast of Johor, Pulau Dayang is the furthest island from the mainland of east Peninsular Malaysia.

 Alternatively, book a diving trip with the dive shops in Malaysia or Singapore.
 The operator will arrange boat transfer for you.

-For a budget transportation to jetty, direct coach services is now available.
+For budget transportation to jetty, direct coach services are now available.
 The journey from Singapore to Mersing jetty takes around 3 hours.

 Also read: Ultimate Guide To Mersing From Singapore